Azure-Samples/active-directory-dotnet-daemon/README.md

 1. Enter a friendly name for the application, for example 'TodoListDaemon' and select 'Web app / API' as the *Application Type*.
    > Even if this is a desktop application, this is a confidential client application hence the Application Type
 1. For the *Redirect URI*, enter `https://<your_tenant_name>/TodoListDaemon`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
-1. Click on **Create** to create the application.
+1. Click **Create** to create the application.
-1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
+1. In the succeeding page, Find the *Application ID* value and record it for later.
 You'll need it to configure the Visual Studio configuration file for this project.
 1. Then click on **Settings**, and choose **Properties**.
 1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service, for example, 'https://\<your_tenant_name\>/TodoListDaemon' (replacing `<your_tenant_name>` with the name of your Azure AD tenant)
 1. From the Settings menu, choose **Keys** and add a new entry in the Password section: